PengqiChen/swarm-zebros/README.md

 3. In the Algorithm, sort the zebros by relative distances in ascending order.
    If one zebro is:

-&ensp;3.1 one of the numOfNeighbors(maximum number of neighbors for calculation) closest neighbors
+&emsp;3.1 one of the numOfNeighbors(maximum number of neighbors for calculation) closest neighbors

-&ensp;3.2 its relative distance to the current zebro is less than distDisp(distance of dispersion) This zebro will be included in nZebros(neighbor zebro)for calculation PS.
-If there is no zebro whose relative distance is less than distDisp, the calculation will be skipped.
+&emsp;3.2 its relative distance to the current zebro is less than distDisp(distance of dispersion)
+&emsp;&emsp;This zebro will be included in nZebros(neighbor zebro)for calculation
+&emsp;&emsp;PS.
+If there is no zebro whose relative distance is less than distDisp,
+&emsp;&emsp;the calculation will be skipped.

 4. Calculate the speed and turning angle of the current zebro.
 The result will be the out put of the Algorithm.